 Driving at night is fun, isn't it?

 You're young, it's Saturday night and you're ready to action!
 It's likely to be a late-night, possibly early morning session but you're not working until Monday so why not?
-Your friend has just passed his driving test and his parents have bought him a shiny new car so what could possibly go wrong?
+Your girlfriend has just passed her driving test and got some cheap car insurance through a uk price comparison site and her parents have bought her a shiny new car so what could possibly go wrong?